-Section I:

-Name:

-Address:

-Telephone (Home): e (Work):

-Electronic Mail Address:

-Accessible Format Requirements?
-Large Print Audio Tape

-Section II: i DD Other

-Are you filing this complaint on your own behalf?
-Yes No

-If you answered "yes" to this question

-If not, please supply the name and re are complaining: vhom you

-Please explain why you have filed for a third party: -
+Section I: Name: Address: Telephone (Home): Telephon e (Work): Electronic Mail Address: 1 Accessible Format Requirements?
+Large Print Audio Tape Section II: TDD Other Are you filing this complaint on your own behalf?
+Yes No If you answered "yes" to this question on, go to Section III.
+If not, please supply the name and re are complaining: lationship of the person for whom you Please explain why you have filed for a third party: 1 Please confirm that you have obtained if you are filing on behalf of a third party.
 Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
-Yes No

-Section III:

-I believe the discrimination I expe rienced was based on (che ck all that apply):

-[] Race [] Color [] National Origin

-Date of Alleged Discrimination (Month, Day, Year):

-Explain as clearly as possible what happened and why you believe you were discriminated against.
+No ' ' νΔς Section III: I believe the discrimination I expe rienced was based on (ch eck all that apply): [] Race [] Color [] National Origin Date of Alleged Discrimination (Month, Day, Year): Explain as clearly as possible what happened and why you believe you were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
 If more space is needed, please use the back of this form.

-Section IV

-Have you previously filed a Title VI complaint with this agency?
+Section IV Have you previously filed a Title VI co omplaint with this agency?
 Yes No